MA-DOS/nextflow_workflow_tracer/README.md

 ## Modifications to Nextflow

 We were unable to find a way to enable trace level logging in Nextflow, hence, small modifications to the source code were made in order to trace all necessary information.
-In particular, the file `TraceProcessor.groovy`, located in directory `/modules/nextflow/src/main/groovy/nextflow/processor/`, is modified.
+In particular, the file `TaskProcessor.groovy`, located in directory `/modules/nextflow/src/main/groovy/nextflow/processor/`, is modified.
 We reference the following version:
 * https://github.com/nextflow-io/nextflow/blob/master/modules/nextflow/src/main/groovy/nextflow/processor/TaskProcessor.groovy
 * commit: a5df62f6efffc24e0395ef05e9a43461174b453c